autonomousvision/differentiable_volumetric_rendering/README.md

 ```
 python generate.py configs/demo/demo_combined.yaml
 ```
-*Note:* You can only except our model to provide reasonable results on data which is similar to what it was trained on (white background, single object, etc.).
+*Note:* You can only expect our model to provide reasonable results on data which is similar to what it was trained on (white background, single object, etc.).

 ### Evaluation